General rust blueing instructions (individual products may vary):

 - Generally, parts not coated with Rust Blue won’t rust in the blueing process.
 But if you desire added protection, spray any parts you don’t want to rust with clear lacquer.
 You can even coat the inside of the bore with it.
 It removes easily when you are through with lacquer thinner.

 - After the metal has dried, apply the bluing solution to cold metal with a 100% cotton swab.
 Squeeze out the swab so it is damp but not dripping.
 Use long even strokes with the barest of overlap.
 Going back over missed areas can actually remove previous color, so avoid doing that.Allow it to dry for 2 hours (this primes the metal).
-Re-coat and put in a damp cabinet* for 4-6 hours to rust, or overnight if a damp cabinet is not available and local humidity levels are above 30%.
+Re-coat, let dry, heat metal above 100 F and put in a damp cabinet* for 4-6 hours to rust, or overnight if a damp cabinet is not available and local humidity levels are above 30%.
 If you use a sweat box and low pressure steam ripening can occur with in an hour.
+Pre-heat the metal prior to introduction to the steam to prevent spotting.

 - When a fine layer of reddish-brown rust has formed (looks like reddish-brown fuzz), remove the metal, boil for 15 minutes in deionized distilled water or steam for 10 min.
 Then card with 000 -0000 steel wool, degreased in naptha or acetone.
 The word carding means to scrub off the loose oxide.
 Each of these cycles is called a “pass”.
 Repeat as many times as you need to get the color you want.
 This will usually be 2-4 times.
 Small Parts – boil in deionized distilled water or steam with tap water suspended in a 4 qt covered saucepan for 10 minutes.
 Larger parts such as barrels can be boiled in special tanks available from Brownells or you can make a steam pipe apparatus** from PVC pipe and fittings obtained from a local home improvement store.